 One of the most common pet hamster breeds is the Syrian hamster, which averages just under 18 cm in size.
 Therefore, they are easier to handle, are relatively robust and require good sized cages and exercise wheels.

 These include Roborovskis, Campbell Russian, Chinese and Winter White Russian dwarf hamsters.
-As their name suggests, they’re very small critters, so are more difficult to handle due to their speed and relative fragility.
+As their name suggests, they’re very small critters, so they are more difficult to handle due to their speed and relative fragility.
 Choice of cages and wheels should take into account these factors.

 Hamster cages come in a wide variety of shapes and sizes, and are manufactured using all different types of materials.